FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 11th November 2016.md

 The Proposed Business & Retail Incentive Scheme for 2017 will continue to be available

 for Businesses in all towns and villages across Limerick City and County Council.
+The
+---
-The--- 20
+20

 scheme is intended to address property vacancy rates, improve streetscapes and to